jessicarush/react-notes/react_with_flask_api.md

     return response
 ```

-As soon as we try to do a POST though, we will run into the same problem again.
-The Flask backend needs to identify if origins other than its own are allowed to Post.
+As soon as we try to do a `POST` though, we will run into the same problem again.
+The Flask backend needs to identify if origins other than its own are allowed to `POST`.
 This is easiest done using [flask-cors](https://flask-cors.readthedocs.io/en/latest/) and is described in the next section.

-But for this example, let's assume that in production we intend to serve the React frontend from the same domain and port as the Flask backend (e.g. using nginx).
+But for this example, we are assuming that in production we intend to serve the React frontend from the **same domain and port** as the Flask backend.

 In the meantime, we can configure a [proxy](https://create-react-app.dev/docs/proxying-api-requests-in-development/) in the `package.json` file of the React project.
 This allows the app to "pretend" it's making requests from the same port as the backend, thereby avoiding all CORS issues.